 Do Hair Fibers Wash Out?
+How They Remove and What to Expect

 Yes.
 Hair fibers wash out completely with regular shampoo and warm water.
 They bond through electrostatic attraction, which breaks down instantly on contact with water.
 No clarifying shampoo or special removal product is needed.
 Cotton formulas with only natural ingredients and no synthetic binders rinse out the cleanest with zero residue.